CMed01/portfolio-milestone-4/README.md

     - [Wireframes](https://github.com/CMed01/portfolio-milestone-4/blob/main/documentation/wireframes/wirefranes-figma.pdf) can be accessed via this link or through the GitHub repository (documentation -> wireframes)

 #### __Data Models (ERD)__
-- [LucidChat](https://www.lucidchart.com/) was used to create entity relationship diagrams for the data modals used in thsi project
+- [LucidChat](https://www.lucidchart.com/) was used to create entity relationship diagrams for the data modals used in this project
     <details closed>
     <summary>Data modals</summary>
     <br>